pourmand1376/obsidian-custom-font/README.md

 ## To get started

-- Add your font files (.woff, .ttf, and .woff2) to your vault's `.obsidian/fonts` folder.
+- Add your font files (.woff, .ttf, .woff2 and .otf) to your vault's `.obsidian/fonts` folder.
 - Open the plugin settings and choose your desired font from the dropdown menu.
 - The selected font will now be applied across your entire vault.
 You can switch fonts anytime.

 ## Key Features

-- Supports .woff, .ttf, and .woff2.
+- Supports .woff, .ttf, .woff2 and .otf .
 - Simple settings menu to pick your font.
 Change it up anytime.
 - Applies chosen font globally to your entire vault.
 - Tested with a wide range of fonts for full compatibility.